aaron-1702/Downloader/README.md

 4. Paste one or more URLs into the textbox (one per line).
 5. Select either **MP4 (Video)** or **MP3 (Audio)**.
 6. Click **"Start Download"**.
 The progress will be shown on the page.

+### Desktop-Application

+1. Double-click on `start_app.bat`
+- The application opens immediately as a standalone window
+- Works exactly the same as the web version

 ## Folder Structure
 All downloaded files and cookies are stored inside subfolders of the project directory: